AidarNasretdinov/CCR_optimization/README.md

-# CCR Optimization
+# Optimization of Internal Processes

-The main goal of this optimization is to automate the widget setup process in product delivery.
-Automation will reduce the product delivery time by 3 days.
+The main goal of this optimization is to automate the web app setup process during product delivery.
+Automation reduces the product delivery time by 3 days.

-Currently, the script works ONLY for the 'slider' widget of any type.
-However, the overall concept remains the same—we only need to add all our widgets to the reference file to enable it to work for all widgets on our platform.
+Currently, the script works only for the 'slider' widget, regardless of its type.
+However, the overall concept remains the same — we just need to add all our widgets to the reference file to enable it to work with all widgets on our platform.

-!!!IMPORTANT!!!
+IMPORTANT

-Before launching, add a .env file to your main directory and input the following for figma, MBO authentication: 'FIGMA_TOKEN', 'USERNAME', and 'PASSWORD'.
+Before launching, add a .env file to your main directory and include the following for Figma and platform authentication: FIGMA_TOKEN, USERNAME, and PASSWORD.